GraniLuk/graniluk.github.io/_posts/2025-03-03-exciting_future_of_c#.md

 ## Primary Constructors Dilemma

 Mads explained that primary constructors were designed to reduce boilerplate by moving parameter declarations directly into the class header, but this comes at a cost.
 > "Primary constructor parameters, if used outside of construction, become part of the object's state (like fields).
-People want to make their object state readonly, but can't do that directly with primary constructor parameters."
+People want to make their object state readonly, but can't do that directly with primary constructor parameters.
+The problem is there are two possible features that both involve readonly on primary constructor parameters, but with different meanings:
+>
+> - Make the primary constructor parameter a readonly field.
+> - Allow readonly parameters everywhere (including primary constructors).
+>
+> These have different semantics (e.g., can you assign to them during construction?).
+We're not ready to choose."

 The issue is that when you define a class with a primary constructor, the parameters automatically create hidden fields that are mutable by default.
 This behavior contrasts with the common pattern where constructor parameters are explicitly assigned to readonly fields, ensuring immutability and catching accidental state changes at compile time.
-Mads mentioned that there are two possible—but semantically different—solutions:

-- Making the primary constructor parameters automatically readonly (thus matching the expectation of immutability).
-- Allowing readonly parameters everywhere in the language, which poses new questions regarding assignment during construction.
+The dilemma Microsoft faced was whether to make primary constructor parameters automatically readonly, matching the expectation of immutability, or to allow readonly parameters everywhere in the language, which introduces new questions regarding assignment during construction.

 For example, compare the two approaches: